modin-project/modin/docs/getting_started/faq.rst

     pip install "modin[dask]" # Install Modin dependencies and Dask to run on Dask export MODIN_ENGINE=dask  # Modin will use Dask

-    pip install "modin[unidist]" # Install Modin dependencies and Unidist to run on Unidist.
-Currently, Modin only supports Unidist on MPI backend. export MODIN_ENGINE=unidist  # Modin will use Unidist export UNIDIST_BACKEND=mpi   # Unidist will use MPI backend.
+    pip install "modin[unidist]" # Install Modin dependencies and Unidist to run on Unidist. export MODIN_ENGINE=unidist  # Modin will use Unidist export UNIDIST_BACKEND=mpi   # Unidist will use MPI backend.